Catalyst Fund Project Team

 Kelly is an Analyst in Inclusive Fintech.
 Her expertise is in-depth research and building market competitive analysis.
 Kelly recently received a BSc degree from Babson College, where she studied Business Management with a focus in Economics and Entrepreneurship.
 She founded “Young Entrepreneurs Adventure Vietnam,” a youth development social enterprise for students, instructing and encouraging the spirit of entrepreneurship.

-Wajiha is Interim Director of Customer Insights, leading consumer research projects to better understand the intersections of user experience and financial services in developing countries.
+Wajiha is Deputy Director of Customer Insights at BFA, leading consumer research projects to better understand the intersections of user experience and financial services in developing countries.
 She has a particular expertise in using human-centered design and in-depth ethnographic research methods to develop effective and appropriate solutions.
 She joins the firm from the World Bank, where she advised and worked with regional teams on bottom-of-the-pyramid energy access pilots in South Asia and Sub-Saharan Africa.
 Wajiha has also worked directly on microfinance projects with the Aga Khan Foundation and the Kashf Foundation (an MFI based in Pakistan).
 She holds an MA in Development Economics from the Fletcher School at Tufts University and a BA from Boston College.
 Wajiha speaks Urdu/Hindi fluently.

 Matt is a Senior Associate in Inclusive Fintech.
 He is a seasoned technologist and entrepreneur in the US startup scene.
 He founded and served in leadership roles in several NYC-based startups and more recently turned his attention to the developing world and is passionate about more pressing technology and data challenges in the financial and social inclusion space.
 Matt holds a BSc in Aerospace Engineering from the University of Wisconsin, and was pursuing a PhD in Physics when he withdrew to focus efforts on his growing startups: Bytemark, an international mobile payments and ticketing platform and LDLN, a post-disaster-oriented Locally Distributed Logistics Network that empowers “dark” communities without requiring an external power grid or internet/cellular infrastructure.